vgteam/toil-vg/README.md

 - Follow the instructions on setup.
 You will need to specify the following parameters as defined [here](https://github.com/BD2KGenomics/toil/tree/master/contrib/azure#template-parameters).
 - Login to the master node of the Azure cluster by running `ssh <your_user_name>@<your_cluster_name>.<your_zone>.cloudapp.azure.com -p 2211`.

-Remaing steps are identical to AWS, beginning with **Log onto leader node and set up dependencies** section above
+Remaining steps are identical to AWS, beginning with **Log onto leader node and set up dependencies** section above

 ## Local test without AWS data